 \section{Modeling autonomous systems moving in varying environments}

-Consider an autonomous system $M$, {\it \lq\lq the machine\rq\rq}, moving in variable environment.
-As an example one may think of a robot or an autonomous vehicle \cite{SSS} operating in an area populated with some other moving objects, robots and humans.
-As another example we may mention a flock of automated drones cruising in space with the enemy drones and airplanes forming the moving environment.
+Consider an autonomous system $M$, {\it \lq\lq the machine\rq\rq}, moving in a variable environment.
+As an example, one may think of a robot or an autonomous vehicle \cite{SSS} operating in an area populated with some other moving objects, robots and humans.
+As another example, we may mention a flock of fully automated drones cruising in space with the enemy drones and airplanes forming the moving environment.
 Yet another example is an autonomous submarine navigating in waters populated with moving mines.
 In this paper we analyse the question of how to build a motion algorithm for our autonomous system $M$ so that it achieves the goal regardless of the behaviour and unpredictable changes of the environment?
 We shall answer this question by employing the language of differential and algebraic topology and developing the mathematical concepts of {\it infinitesimal motion algorithm} or {\it infinitesimal reaction mechanisms}.

-The notion of infinitesimal reaction mechanism is a nonlinear generalisation of the classical notion of an Ehresmann connection, it allows selection of velocity of the autonomous system $M$ as function of the velocity of changes in the environment.
+The notion of infinitesimal reaction mechanism is a nonlinear generalisation of the classical notion of an Ehresmann connection; it allows selection of velocity of the autonomous system $M$ as a function of the velocity of changes in the environment.

 The notion of a configuration space is well-known in modern robotics \cite{LP}.
-This notion describes the space of all admissible states of the system moving in stationary environment.
-The configuration space can be viewed as is a topological space equipped with some additional structures (smooth manifold structure, a Riemannian metric etc).
+This notion describes the space of all admissible states of the system moving in a stationary environment.
+The configuration space can be viewed as a topological space equipped with some additional structures (such as a smooth manifold structure, a Riemannian metric etc).

-In the recent papers \cite{CFW21, CFW22} the technique of configuration spaces was extended to the case of varying external conditions, and a new {\it parametrised approach} was developed, see also \cite{FW23}.
+In the recent papers \cite{CFW21, CFW22} the concept of a configuration space was extended to the case of varying external conditions, and a new {\it parametrised approach} was developed, see also \cite{FW23}.
 In this theory, instead of a single configuration space, one studies the whole family of configuration spaces parametrised by the configuration space of external conditions.
 In this approach we have a fibration